 CNDLS provides pedagogical guidance on a) teaching in classrooms, b) designing your course, your assignments, and class activities that make use of your learning space, and c) using the technology in your classroom to maximize learning.

-Keeping classrooms updated and ready is the work of many campus partners.
-Here are the different roles:
+Keeping classrooms updated and ready is the work of many campus partners:

 A medium-size classroom that includes everything you need to manage a fully interactive remote or hybrid class, including active learning furniture, multiple interactive touch displays, fully integrated audio equipment, and a panoramic camera.

 Language Learning Technology Center (ICC)

 CNDLS supports a robust language learning technology center that hosts three spaces in ICC.
 The language lab (ICC 224) is a teaching space for classes up to 14 and a walk-in space for independent language and collaborative learning.
 The technology classroom (ICC 227) houses 20 student computers, audio-visual equipment, and software for language learning.
 The consultation and development space (ICC 226) provides equipment to create multimedia language assets for courses, in addition to space for consultations.

 This building will be part of a collection of buildings that represent a larger experimental environment for Georgetown.
 CNDLS consulted with campus and external partners on best practices for creating learning spaces that allow for flexible classroom design, innovative pedagogy, as well as seamless and forward-looking technology that is accessible for all.

 In preparation for this new project, our team set up a preview classroom as highlighted in the video below.